-Without further ado, let’s look at the remaining plates in the series, with observations along the way from Phil and Julia.
-You will notice that several of the insects or bugs are given ‘possible’ identifications as well as a few remaining ‘unknown’.
+Without further ado, let’s look at the remaining problem plates in Hollar’s series of 12 etchings, Muscarum Scarabeorum, which has been in our collection for 150 years.
+Most of the species have been identified by Te Papa’s bug buffs Dr Phil Sirvid and Dr Julia Kasper.
+But several are given ‘possible’ identifications as well as a few remaining ‘unknown’.
 Do tell us if you disagree (we won’t feel stung), and even better, help us fill our gaps!

 - Top row, left: Soldier beetle (family Cantharidae)